Fairfield Aggravated Assault Lawyer

 Under the statutory definition contained in CGS § 53a-59 of the Connecticut penal code, assault in the first degree occurs when an individual intentionally causes serious injury with the use of a deadly weapon, intentionally causes a serious disfiguring injury, recklessly creates a risk that causes serious injury, or causes serious injury with the assistance of others or intentionally causes injury by firing a gun.

-Assault in the first degree is usually a Class B felony with a maximum prison sentence of 20 years, but an aggravated assault that results in the termination of a pregnancy increases the severity of the crime to a Class A felony with even higher penalties.
+Assault in the first degree is usually a Class B felony with a maximum prison sentence of 20 years, but a skilled Fairfield attorney can confirm that aggravated assault that results in the termination of a pregnancy increases the severity of the crime to a Class A felony with even higher penalties.

 With potential penalties this severe, it is important to work with an attorney who understands how courts have applied the assault laws in different circumstances and how to devise the best defense strategy for your case.
-If you are facing aggravated assault charges, contact a top Fairfield aggravated assault lawyer as soon as possible.
+If you are facing this type of assault charge, contact a top Fairfield aggravated assault lawyer as soon as possible.